edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-03-01-Instructor-led-Training-vs-eLearning.md

 Just like instructor-led training, eLearning courses must focus on the core principles of instructional design to accurately and concisely communicate information to your employees.
 No number of mobile apps, interactive videos, or VR experiences is going to change that.

-## eLearning vs. traditional learning
+## eLearning vs. traditional learning infographic

 {% asset 'blog/2017/2017-03-01-elearning-vs-traditional-learning-infographic@2x.png'
    alt='elearning vs traditional learning infographic'